EdwardLiv/edwardliv.github.io/_posts/2021-10-02-baccalaureate.md

 ## School specialization matters

-Romanian highschools have a wide variety of specializations to choose from.
+Romanian highs chools have a wide variety of specializations to choose from.
 We can view them on the following treemap chart, which is composed of rectangles ordered from largest to smallest.
 The area of each rectangle is determined by the number of students.
 The most popular specialization is *Matematică-Informatică* (24.275 students).

 <iframe src="/img/posts/baccalaureate/fig_treemap_1.html" height="600px" width="100%" frameBorder="0" scrolling="no"></iframe>